Brown Experiential Education: Rome

 Rome, the Eternal City, has been constantly inhabited from the 8th century BC to the present, thus making it one of the richest and most stratified living human settlements.
 This class explores Rome’s rich history and its impact on the development of modern culture and society.
 To this end, you will visit archeological sites, museums and churches all around the city.
 We will explore these sites while analyzing the socio-historical context that produced them, and evaluating their importance in the formation of Rome’s distinctive identity.

-During the first week, we shall visit the heart of Rome’s ancient history, the Colosseum, the Palatine and the Forum.
-Students will also learn the lay of the city, through a walking tour of Rome’s fountains and obelisks (of which there are many!) and through the aid of maps and images available on their textbook.
-During the second week, the students will visit the Vatican Museums and St. Peter’s Basilica.
-They will also learn about the ‘layers’ of Rome at the church of San Clemente, a place used as a religious (pagan and Christian) site for almost two thousand years.
-The second week will also include a visit to Rome’s most beautiful museum, the Villa Borghese, and a tour of its amazing art collection.
+During the first week, you will visit the heart of Rome’s ancient history, the Colosseum, the Palatine and the Forum.
+You will also learn the lay of the city, through a walking tour of Rome’s fountains and obelisks (of which there are many!) and through the aid of maps and images available in the textbook.
+During the second week, you will visit St. Peter’s Basilica.
+You will also learn about the ‘layers’ of Rome at the church of San Clemente, a place used as a religious (pagan and Christian) site for almost two thousand years.
+The second week will also include a visit to Rome’s most beautiful museum, the Villa Borghese and a tour of its amazing art collection.

-• Overall, the course provides an introduction to Rome’s history, its topography but also its landscape of power.
-Indeed, this class invites students to reflect on how institutions and individuals express power through buildings today and how local history and topography has an impact in their communities’ lived experiences.
+Overall, the course provides an introduction to Rome’s history, its topography but also its landscape of power.
+Indeed, this class invites you to reflect on how institutions and individuals express power through buildings today and how local history and topography has an impact in their communities’ lived experiences.

-• The On-Site Director, On-Site Coordinator and Student Life Managers reside in the residence hall with students, providing an atmosphere that supports student success by emphasizing community building and individual responsibility.
+• The On-Site Director, On-Site Coordinator and Student Life Managers reside in the residence hall with students, providing an atmosphere that supports your success by emphasizing community building and individual responsibility.

-• Meals: During the week, you’ll have breakfast, lunch and dinner in the dining hall at the students’ residence.
-On the weekend trip to Tivoli, meals will take place at local eateries.
+• During the week, you will have most meals (breakfast, lunch and dinner) on campus.
+A few meals will take place at local eateries.

 Site visits are an opportunity for you to immerse yourself in Italian language and culture.
 Please Note: this is a sample of planned activities and is subject to change.